noisebridge/rfid-access-control/software/firmware/README.md

 Lines **received** from the host are accepted with `<CR>` or `<LF>` or both.
 Lines received are clipped if too long.

 We only use RX and TX, so hardware flow control needs to be switched off.
-Other communication parameters are 9600 8N1 (TODO: reconsider speed if we go with RS232 instad of RS422 on the physical wire).
+Default communication parameters are **9600 8N1**, but you can set the baud-rate later and store in EEPROM or compile in a different speed.

 ### Terminal -> Host